The key graduate employers in hospitality, leisure and tourism

-- Flight Centre is an international travel company with 18,000 employees across 12 countries.
+- Flight Centre is an international travel company with more than 19,000 employees across 14 countries.
 Graduate opportunities are available in travel consultancy and business development.

-- Expedia UK is an online travel provider with more than 2,300 employees in 34 companies.
-Graduate career areas include sales, corporate and technology, and internships are available too.
+- Expedia UK is an online travel provider with more than 14,000 employees in more than 30 companies.
+Graduate career areas include market management, corporate and technology, and internships are available too.

 As this is a smaller area of work, graduates usually start in entry-level roles rather than joining a graduate scheme.
 You’ll need great organisation and communication skills as well as technical knowledge to work in event management.

-- Reed Exhibitions manages more than 500 events in 43 countries each year.
-It employs 3,700 people worldwide in sales, marketing, operations and exhibition management, as well as in finance, HR and IT.
+- Reed Exhibitions manages more than 500 events in 30 countries each year.
+It employs 3,900 people worldwide in events and operations, sales and business development, marketing, IT and digital, and finance.

 - Clarion Events started in 1947 and now has 500 employees based in nine offices around the world, with hundreds of thousands of people visiting their events each year.
 Entry-level roles are available in a range of areas and locations.

 - Zibrant is a global event management agency.
-The organisation doesn’t run a formal graduate scheme but recruits for a range of roles that might be suitable for graduates, such as sales manager, project manager and venue sourcing consultant.
+It doesn’t run a formal graduate scheme but recruits for a range of roles that might be suitable for graduates, such as sales manager, project manager and venue sourcing consultant.

 - Sodexo develops and delivers a range of services, including catering and events.
-It employs 35,000 people including facilities managers, prison custody officers, supply chain consultants and finance managers.
+It has 420,000 employees around the world, including facilities managers, prison custody officers, supply chain consultants and finance managers.
 It also hires events managers to work in various locations across the UK.

 Whether you want to run your own cinema or help manage a top visitor attraction, there are plenty of graduate employment options in this industry.

-- Camp America hires around 7,000 people each year to work at its nine-week summer camps in a variety of roles across the USA.
+- Camp America holds annual recruitment fairs in the UK to hire candidates to work at its nine-week summer camps in a variety of roles across the USA.

-- Centre Parcs provides short break holidays in forest locations to around 1.7 million guests each year.
+- Centre Parcs provides short break holidays in five forest locations around the UK.
 Various roles are available for graduates in the head office and the holiday villages.

-- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider with more than 150 leisure centres and pools, 26 libraries and various sporting venues, including Crystal Palace National Sports Centre and the London Aquatics Centre.
-The trainee management scheme is open to graduates and gives an insight into both the operational and business side of the leisure industry.
+- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages more than 220 sporting and leisure facilities, including the London Aquatics Centre.
+The two-year trainee management scheme is open to graduates and gives an insight into both the operational and business side of the leisure industry.
 Entry-level roles are available in events, customer service, sales and fitness instruction among others.

 There are many job opportunities available outside of the big names in hospitality, leisure and travel, since the majority of UK hotels and restaurants are independently owned.
 As these employers usually promote staff within their own workforce, long-term career prospects are good.
 Working with smaller organisations can also be rewarding, with more opportunity for a high level of responsibility early on plus input into the company as a whole.
 You’re also more likely to have frequent contact with the customers and staff in other departments, which is usually not possible in head office jobs with giant chains.